 Canned food is nutritious!

 To ensure that foods are packed at their peak of freshness, most canning facilities are located within a few miles of the point of harvest.
 Fruit and vegetable canneries often can be seen from the fields where produce is harvested.
+Making them easy options to add more immunity boosting foods to your diet.

 Don’t forget about frozen produce too.